enspirit/yourbackendisbroken.dev/pages/tuto-steps/step-6/index.md

 The `GET /todos` test fails because we were expecting 6 todos, but we now have 7.

-## Blackbox testing & Application state
+## Black-box testing & Application state

-Functional blackbox testing requires some control over the application state.
+Functional black-box testing requires some control over the application state.
 Indeed the PRE and POST-conditions, as well as all assertions, are about the system state reached after the web service has been executed in a known initial state.

 There are different ways to control the initial state using `webspicy`, but we will cover only one here: hooks.